Quality Street Music: Other songs

 Upon Quality Street Musics release, "So Many Girls" featuring Wale, Tyga and Roscoe Dash, peaking at number 44 on the US Hot R&B/Hip-Hop Digital Songs.
 The cover for the song was released on October 8.
-It was released as a single on February 20, 2013, and debuted on the Hot 100 at number 89, becoming one of DJ Drama's most successful singles to date.
+It was released as a single on February 20, 2013, and debuted on the Hot 100 at number 90.

 "Pledge of Allegiance" featuring Wiz Khalifa, Planet VI and B.o.B., debuted on the US Hot R&B/Hip-Hop Songs chart at number 48 despite never being released as a single.

 Commercial performance

 The album debuted at number 15 on the US Billboard 200, and at number 3 on the Top R&B/Hip-Hop Albums, selling 25,000 copies on its first week.
 Quality Street Music is DJ Drama's highest charting album to date.
 As of February 7, 2013, the album has sold 51,080 copies in the United States.